1 4-5 pound chuck roast

 - Season the roast with 2 tablespoons of the seasoning mixture.
 Sprinkle the flour over the entire roast until evenly coated.
 There should be a little excess flour.
 Save and put to the side.

 - Heat the oil in a 7-quart Dutch oven over medium-high heat until shimmering.
-Add the roast and brown on all sides, including the ends, about 4-5 minutes per side.
+Add the roast and brown on all sides, including the ends, for about 4-5 minutes per side.
 Once browned, transfer the roast to a large plate and set aside.

 - Deglaze the Dutch oven with the broth and scrape up the browned bits from the bottom.
 Add the Worcestershire